 Saturday/Sunday – Avarua (main town centre) shuts down at 2pm on Saturday and doesn't open again until Monday.
 PLEASE NOTE: Most places on the island will be shut on Sundays as it is customary in Rarotonga to keep Sundays as a day of rest.

 Saturday Morning Markets – Fresh produce, local food, local arts and crafts and cultural entertainment all in the one place!
 It is a great place to stock up on all your fresh fruit and veges and even try some of the local dishes.

-Wi-Fi & Cell Service – Our cell phone company charges $15 per megabyte in the Cook Islands!!
-However, not to worry we provide all our in-house guests with a complimentary Wi-Fi voucher to give you a chance to experience the Wi-Fi here yourself J If you do choose to buy more Wi-Fi packages, make sure to turn off all automatic app updates in your settings otherwise those will begin to download once you connect to Wi-Fi and it will eat up your package before you even get a chance to check your email.
+Wi-Fi & Cell Service – Our cell phone company (Bluesky) charges up to $10 per megabyte for data in the Cook Islands!!
+However, you have an option to buy a local sim card preloaded with txt, calling minutes and data (usually $49), or purchase Wi-Fi packages starting from $5.
+Make sure to turn off all automatic app updates in your settings otherwise those will begin to download once you connect to Wi-Fi and will eat up your wifi/data before you even get a chance to check your email.

 Tap Water – While tap water on the island is filtered, it is still recommended that you first boil the water and cool it before drinking it.